emo70/failsafe-for-pyautogui/README.md

 # failsafe-for-pyautogui

+Exit/pause functions to use instead of pyautogui's failSafeException

 Self explanatory.
-Just look at the code.
+Just look at the code and implement it into your program.